akbinod/akbinod.Tuner/README.md

 The workflow basically looks like this:
 <ol>
 <li>Instantiate tuner.Choose between one and two functions to watch. </li>
 -There's only one set of trackbars, but you could have two distinct functions called by Tuner - main and downstream.
-When downstream accesses <code>tuner.image</code>, it gets the results of main.
+When <code>downstream</code> accesses <code>tuner.image</code>, it too gets a fresh copy the current image being processed.
+To get the image processed by <code>main</code>, access <code>tuner.main_image</code>.

 - tuner.image and tuner.results set from cb_main are displayed in the main window.
-- tuner.image and tuner.retults set in cb_downstream are displayed in a second window which does not have trackbars.
+- tuner.image and tuner.results set in <code>downstream</code> are displayed in a second window which does not have trackbars.
+Usually, the downstream image obscures the main one; you'll need to move it out of the way.
 - Tuner will save them separately on F2.
 - It combines the results of both, along with args (tuned parameters) and writes it to one json file when you press F3.
-Remember to keep your compatible with json serialization.
+Remember to keep your results compatible with json serialization.

 <li>Add hyper-parameters to tune via the <code>tuner.track_*</code>  set of calls.
 Since these are not curried into target, they can be anything you want to tune - without reference to function parameters.</li>
 <li>Launch the tuning loop by calling <code>tuner.begin()</code>.
 Pass in:</li>